PumaProgrammingLanguage/.github/profile/README.md

 The goal of this project is to write an LLVM compiler front-end for the Puma programming language.
 Puma is a new programming language that is safe, organized and maintainable.
 It is also readable, reliable and efficient.

 Documents:
-The specifications and other documents are found in the doc folder.
+The specifications and other documents are found in the doc folders of the Puma compiler repositories as well as in the .github/profile folder.

 Programming Language Development